gundenaf/TMS-homework/Configuration management/homework_1/README.md

-# Homework No. 20 - Working with Ansible Configuration Management
+# Working with Ansible Configuration Management

 ## Objective:
 The aim of this assignment is to gain practical experience with the configuration management system Ansible.
 Before starting, set up an additional virtual machine that will be managed using Ansible.